-Periodic contributions are a smart, predictable way to keep up with your retirement savings, without overcommitting yourself.
-For those with strict or unpredictable cash flows, periodic payments into a retirement fund are a great way to stay focused on the future, without burdening yourself right now.
+Periodic contributions are a smart, predictable way to keep up with your retirement savings without overcommitting yourself.
+For those with strict or unpredictable cash flows, periodic payments into a retirement fund are a great way to stay focused on the future without burdening yourself right now.

 What Are Periodic Contributions?

-What is a Periodic Payment Plan?
+What Is a Periodic Payment Plan?

 Periodic payment plans are typically mutual funds.
-They allow investors to accumulate shares over time, through consistent contributions of smaller, fixed sums.
+They allow investors to accumulate shares over time through consistent contributions of smaller, fixed sums.
 They come with a set time horizon and monthly contribution thresholds.
 For example, XYZ Fund may require $100 per month for 15 years.
 Investors can follow this plan to automate their investment savings.
-The fund manager does the rest, to ensure they achieve maximum ROI.
+The fund manager does the rest to ensure they achieve maximum ROI.

 It’s important to note that periodic payment plans are an indirect form of investment.
 You’re not actually purchasing shares of the mutual fund.
 Because the invested amount is too low to purchase direct shares, the periodic payment plan acts as a trust.
-It allows them access to an investment vehicle they might not otherwise be able to fund.
+It allows investors access to an investment vehicle they might not otherwise be able to fund.

 Modest Investments Still Add Up

 To see the power of compound interest at work, check out our compound interest calculator.
-You’ll see exactly how much small, periodic contributions can add up to a big return on investment (ROI).
+You’ll see exactly how small, periodic contributions can add up to a big return on investment (ROI).
 Even a few dollars matter when they’re consistent.

 The Purpose of Periodic Investments

 - To automate investing.
-If you don’t need to think about your contribution, you’re more likely not to miss it.
+If you don’t need to think about your contribution, you’re less likely not to miss it.
 The physical act of transferring money manually or deciding on securities to invest in can cause anxiety for many investors.
 Periodic contributions erase this uncertainty and keep investments consistent.

 - To safeguard against volatility.
-Short term markets are volatile.
+Short-term markets are volatile.
 Prices swing up and down within a given week, which makes them unpredictable.
 Periodic investors aren’t worried about short-term volatility.
 Instead, their consistency allows them to focus on macro trends.
 There’s no need to “time the market” with programmatic contributions.

 - To hedge against risk.
 No matter how the market performs, you’re on the winning side.
 If it’s a bear market, consistent investment means “buying low.”
 If the market is bullish, every new investment dollar helps you gain wealth.
 This best-of-both-worlds outlook mitigates risk for periodic investors.

-A Look at Dollar Cost Averaging
+A Look at Dollar-Cost Averaging

-When talking about periodic contributions, it’s important to discuss dollar cost averaging.
+When talking about periodic contributions, it’s important to discuss dollar-cost averaging.
 This is the practice of lowering the cost-per-share average of your investments by consistently buying new shares at a lower price.

-It’s important to realize that this works in reverse, as well.
+It’s important to realize that this works in reverse as well.
 You could end up buying shares at a higher and higher price as the company outperforms the market.
 In these situations, you’ll continue to reap the benefit of a well-performing company and its ROI.

-Create a Schedule For Periodic Contributions
+Create a Schedule for Periodic Contributions

-The best way to benefit from periodic contributions is to develop a schedule and stick to it—or stick to the schedule mandated by your periodic payment plan.
+The best way to benefit from periodic contributions is to develop a schedule and stick to it – or stick to the schedule mandated by your periodic payment plan.
 For example, you might sock money away throughout the month and make a contribution to your retirement fund on the last Friday of the month.